21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 18. Archer Push-Up

-In the Archer push-up, the arms are kept wider than the normal push-up position, and as you lower your body, you transfer the majority of your weight to one of your hands and incline towards that hand while the other hand is kept straight.
+In the Archer push-up, your arms are wider than usual.
+As you lower your body, you move most of your weight to one hand, while keeping your other hand straight.

-Simultaneously move your body to both sides.
-You have to maintain a tight, steady, and controlled body to perform an Archer pushups.
+You have to maintain a tight, steady, and controlled body to perform it.

 Archer Push-Up